-Property is another important issue and in terms of Section 1532 this needs to be settled in the divorce agreement and this needs to be drafted as property at the date of the divorce being granted.
-If you are in the middle of selling a house that you may or may not be able to sell then it is best to either postpone the property sale till after the divorce or delay the divorce in order to sell the property first.
+Property is another important issue and in terms of Section 1532 this needs to be settled in the divorce agreement.
+Note that this needs to be drafted as property at the date of the divorce being granted.
+If you are in the middle of selling a house that you may or may not be able to sell then.
+It is best to either postpone the property sale.
+This until after the divorce or delay the divorce in order to sell the property first.
 Again you need to take legal advice in these matters.
 If your wife has a mortgage bond over a property then this also needs to be settled.

 Having an uncontested divorce in Thailand is much simpler than litigation and also much cheaper.
 You can also leave Thailand much earlier and not have the need to return for any court proceedings.
 This where the cost of legal fees, airline fees and hotel stays add to the cost of the divorce.
 Speak to a family lawyer in Thailand today for more legal advice.